matheuscl/trello-json-to-cards/README.md

 # Create Trello cards using JSON file
-This's a very very simple Trello importer that I made to solve a little problem and I decided to share. xD
+This's a very very simple Trello importer that I made to solve a little problem and decided to share. xD

 ## Instalation Guide
 Just run `yarn install` =)